-Based on an analysis of demographic trends in section 2.1, there is high and growing theoretical demand for more diverse housing options including compact apartments and small lot housing.
+Based on an analysis of demographic trends in Section 2.1, there is high and growing theoretical demand for more diverse housing options including compact apartments, townhouses and small lot housing.

-By 2041, it is projected that Clarence Valley will have an additional 1800 to 2000 small households comprising only 1-2 people.
-Based on current trends, these households are likely to comprise, lone households, single parent households and couple households with no children.
+By 2041, it is projected that the Clarence Valley will have an additional 1,800 to 2,000 small households comprising only one or two people.
+These households would consist of a mixture of lone person households, single parent households, and couple with no children households.
 Providing a diverse range of dwellings is important to cater to the needs of these households, and to provide low-cost market solutions for people on lower incomes.

-Despite this, market demand is predominately for single dwellings.
+Despite this, market demand is predominately for large single dwellings.
 This is demonstrated by the residential development applications for a total of 1,948 dwellings lodged over the past three years.

-Between 2021 to 2023, single dwellings dominated, comprising a total of 1,176 dwellings or 60% of all dwellings forming part of residential development applications.
-In comparison, medium density housing development applications accounted for 756 dwellings (39%).
+Between 2021 to 2023, single dwellings dominated development applications, totalling 1,176 dwellings (60 per cent of total dwelling development applications).
+In comparison, medium density housing development applications accounted for 756 dwellings (39 per cent of total dwelling development applications).